fossegutten/FuzzyDisplayTools/README.md

 * Using virtual size is strongly recommended.
 Set it to same values (or 50% / 25% etc.) as window size in ProjectSettings, to get the best results.
     * Especially useful if not using pixel perfect mode.
 * Use zoom_f (float) parameter instead of regular zoom (Vector2).
 Adjusting regular zoom values does nothing.
-* Create a camera follow target node, and set it from editor or script.
+* Create a camera follow target node, and set from editor or script.
 * Put the camera last in the scene tree, because it should process after the follow target node.
 This fixes the 1 frame lag/delay from default camera.

 ### FuzzyViewportContainer and FuzzyViewport: